emerald/welcome/README.md

 - NOTE: If you have previously installed a version of Emerald, make sure that your changes in `.bashrc` has taken effect ( does `type ec/emx` give a path to your new EMERALDROOT folder?).

 ## Building the project
 - In the Emerald root directory run `make build`.
-This will compile the Emerald vm and an experimental version of the compiler.
-Additionally this copy of Emerald features a stable version of the compiler.
+This will compile the Emerald vm.
+This copy of Emerald also features a stable version of the compiler.
 - `emx`: run the Emerald vm
 - `ec`: run a stable compiler
-- `xemc`: run an experimental compiler

 To compile single parts of Emerald alone, look at the instructions below.